RuthMaria/tourOfHeroesAngular/README.md

 The finished application:

+- Search a hero
+- Delete a hero
+- Upgrades a hero
 - Gets a list of heroes
-- Displays the heroes in a list
+- Show details of a hero
+- Shows hero changes message
-- Edits a selected hero's details
+- Edits the details of a selected hero
-- Navigates between different views of heroic data

 <a id="execution"></a><br>